jimee8/tabSwitching/README.md

 ### For me
 This is for me to get more used to java springboot, docker, javascript, html, css, and git

+### Current Update
+As of July 3 2026, there is a sort tab added but I forgot that there is no way to see bubble sort happen unless I add a visualizer, so that is what I am doing rn